kriess/dr-min-v3/README.md

 ```

 - Then go to .output/public.
-- Right click on that folder in WebStorm
+- Right-click on that folder in WebStorm
 - Select deployment

 ## Adding new before/after pics